mcneel/developer.rhino3d.com/content/en/guides/scripting/advanced-cli/index.md

 - Make sure script server is started by running `StartScriptServer` in Rhino.

 On Windows:
-- Add `%PROGRAMFILES%/Rhino 8/System` to user or system `PATH` environment variable.
+- Add `%PROGRAMFILES%\Rhino 8\System` to user or system `PATH` environment variable.
 Then open a terminal and run `rhinocode`

 On macOS:
 - Depending on the type of shell you are using, add `/Applications/Rhino 8.app/Contents/Resources/bin` to the `PATH` environment variable.
 Then reload the terminal and run `rhinocode`

-If, for whatever reason, you do not want to modify the `PATH` environment variable, navigate to Rhino installation folder inside terminal and run `./rhinocode` from there.
+If, for whatever reason, you do not want to modify the `PATH` environment variable, navigate to Rhino installation folder inside terminal and run `.\rhinocode` from there.

 Test running `rhinocode` by specifying `-V` argument to get the version.
 Under current implementation, the version matches version of Rhino that ships this utility: